Confident Kids Strong Futures - Best Book on Parenting in the 21st century

 (We have included third party products with the goal to help you navigate the web easily so you can focus on what matters to you.
 Purchases made through links on this page may earn us a commission.)

-• Yes, at first glance, all the cribs do look alike.
+* Yes, at first glance, all cribs look alike.

 “So what are these oh-so-important features that I need to check?
 Isn’t there an industry standard or something that all crib manufacturing companies need to adhere to?
 Why do I have to bother with all the statistics?”